anonymous-pods24/EIGERPORT_PLUS/README.md

 # Eiger-PORT+
 ## 1. Background
-Eiger-PORT+ presents an imrpovement over the Eiger-PORT algorithm (https://github.com/princeton-sns/Eiger-PORT).
+Eiger-PORT+ presents an improvement over the Eiger-PORT algorithm (https://github.com/princeton-sns/Eiger-PORT).
 This codebase is built upon the original Eiger-PORT one, with modifications on the code where necessary, meaning the Eiger-PORT folder in this codebase presents an implementation of Eiger-PORT+.

 ## 2. System Requirements
 The experiments were run using Emulab d170 nodes on Ubuntu 16.04 STD.
 Unless stated otherwise 16 clients and 16 servers were used, plus one node to run the code from.